Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 From the point of view of software citation, a "research software" is a software mentioned in scholar literature - this is a "software of interest" for research.
 This could cover also general purposes and mainstream software such as Excel, Photoshop or PostgresSQL.

-Software correspond in practice to various artefacts, which are not always obvious to consider as "software".
+Software correspond in practice to various artefacts, which are not always obvious to consider as a "software".
 This is particularly challenging from the point of view of software citation, but this remains an issue even when identifying software sharing.

-A standard definition of software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
-Everything that can provide processing instructions to a computer, whatever its form, can be seen as a software.
+A standard definition of a software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
+Everything that can provide processing instructions to a computer, whatever its form, can therefore be seen as a software.

 The types/formats of software depend a lot on the technical domain and the used programing framework.